 Blast (ballistic) blankets

 Several reputable body-armour manufacturers also offer after-market blankets to put on the floor of conventional vehicles as protection against blast.
 These are usually made from a ballistic aramid similar to that used in body-protection.
 The truth is that they are not needed when the threat is an anti-personnel blast mine.
 The detonation of an AP blast mine under a wheel of a 4x4 in good condition will not normally penetrate the floorpan.
 When the threat is an AT mine, these blankets can do no good at all and may give false confidence to the victims.

 Seven people died in this Toyota 4x4 fitted with top-quality ballistic/blast blankets when it hit a conventional AT mine on a road in Angola.
 If was being used by a medical team – with no knowledge of explosives and armour – who thought the blankets would make them safe.
 If you look closely you can recognise the steering wheel on the left.

 Ballistic blankets fitted to vehicles as aftermarket protection do not work against large blasts.
 When a vehicle is only driven down a road because those inside believe they are protected, I believe that the providers of the blankets bear some responsibility for any injury or death that occurs.

 Just as clearing one mine from a minefield may increase the risk to the public (who now think the area is safe so they use it), so providing some protection in a vehicle is NOT always better than providing none.
 Generally, those who sell aftermarket vehicle armouring are not much worse than any other used car dealer.
-Those who issue it to their personnel and then encourage them to use the vehicle on moned roads are (in my opinion) guilty of gross negligence.
+Those who issue it to their staff and then encourage them to use the vehicle on mined roads are (in my opinion) guilty of gross negligence.